DHSProgram/DHS-Indicators-Stata/Readme.md

 ### R
 These scripts typically use `expss` package to create tables that can utilize survey weights and labelled data.
 More recent scripts use `openxlsx` package to export tables to excel.
 Older scripts may use `xlsx` package.

+## DHS8 updates
+The DHS Program is making updates and adding new indicators in DHS Phase 8.
+Please check the IndicatorList_DHS8 excel file for the updated list of indicators and their labels.
+Each chapter of the Code Share Library will contain a subfolder for DHS8 updates when they are available.
+Updates will begin with the Stata code which will be completed in September 2023 and updates to R and SPSS code will be completed in September 2024.
+Currently DHS8 updates to Chapter 7 are available.

 **********************************************************************************************************************************************************